Planning for Your Next Phase of Work

 Digital Signage and Space Utilization

-Zoom Rooms customers can deploy an unlimited number of digital signage to display important information and announcements throughout the office.
+Zoom Rooms customers can deploy an unlimited number of digital signs to display important information and announcements throughout the office.
 Leveraging secure, cloud-based occupancy dashboards from organizations like Density.io, Zoom Rooms Admins can display building capacity limits and human occupancy alerts throughout your office space.

 Enhanced Dashboard Reporting